HansZimmer5000/chromia-four-in-a-row/README.md

 The idea to build this game on the [Chromia Blockchain](https://chromia.com/) in Rell comes from a workshop during the 'WorkshopWeek' of the HAW Hamburg.

-The implementation is currently only temporarlily deployed via the [web editor](https://try.chromia.dev/).
+The implementation is currently only temporarily deployed via the [web editor](https://try.chromia.dev/).

 ## How to play this implementation